 Vivekananda childhood name was Narendranath Dutta, belonged to an affluent Bengali family in Calcutta.
 He was one of the eight children of Vishwanath Dutta and Bhuvneshwari Devi.
-On the occasion of Makar Sankranti he was born on 12 January, 1863.
-His father was an attorney and an influential personality in the society.
+On the occasion of Makar Sankranti, he was born on 12 January, 1863.
+His father was an attorney and an influential personality in society.
 Vivekananda's mother was a woman who has faith in God and has a great impact on his son.

-At the age of eight in 1871 Vivekananda was enrolled at Ishwar Chandra Vidyasagar's Institution and later at the Presidency College in Calcutta.
-He was exposed to Western philosophy, Christianity and science.
-He had interest in music both instrumental as well as vocal.
-He was active in sports, gymnastics, wrestling and body building.
+At the age of eight in 1871, Vivekananda was enrolled at Ishwar Chandra Vidyasagar's Institution and later at the Presidency College in Calcutta.
+He was exposed to Western philosophy, Christianity, and science.
+He had an interest in music both instrumental as well as vocal.
+He was active in sports, gymnastics, wrestling, and bodybuilding.
 He was also fond of reading and till the time he had completed his graduation from the college he had acquired a vast knowledge of various subjects.
-Do you know on the one hand he read Hindu scriptures like Bhagvad Gita and the Upanishads and on the other hand western philosophies and spirituality by David Hume, Herbert Spencer etc.
+Do you know on the one hand he read Hindu scriptures like Bhagavad Gita and the Upanishads and on the other hand western philosophies and spirituality by David Hume, Herbert Spencer etc?

 “Be an atheist if you want, but do not believe in anything unquestioningly.”- Swami Vivekananda

 READ| Why is Swami Vivekananda's birthday celebrated as National Youth Day?